Greece Moments Greece Moments

 Didimes Beach: Twin Bay on Patmos

-#8 Day trip to Lipsi Island
+#8 Day Trip to the Island of Lipsi

 Lipsi Chora Hafen Dodekanes Inseln

-The cute main town of Lipsi Chora
+The charming main town of Lipsi Chora

 Lipsi Griechenland Urlaub Anreise Tipps

-Original Greece on Lipsi
+Authentic Greece on Lipsi

 Lipsi Strand Platis Gialos Πλατύς Γιαλός